ColoradoSchoolOfMines/OreCart-App/backend/backend-schema-proposal.md

 - Any request with a timestamp more than 10 min out-of-date (or in the future) should be discarded
 - Communication is HTTPS only
-- Response body is defined in JSON as per the following typescript spec:
+- Request body is defined in JSON as per the following typescript spec:

 ```typescript
 interface Request {